The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 To every closed curve $\gamma$ in a surface $S$ one can assign its homology class $[\gamma] \in H_1(S;\mathbb{Z}_2)$, and this assignment is invariant under continuous deformation (homotopy).
 In particular, the homology class of each contractible curve is $0$.
 More generally, the homology class of each separating curve in $S$ is $0$ as well.
 Moreover, if $\gamma$ is obtained by a composition of $\gamma_1$ and $\gamma_2$, the homology classes satisfy $[\gamma]=[\gamma_1]+[\gamma_2]$.
 The assignment of homology classes to closed curves is naturally extended to formal integer combinations of the closed curves, called \emph{cycles}, and so $[\gamma]$ can be considered as a set of cycles.
 Since we are interested in homology with coefficients in $\mathbb{Z}_2$, it is sufficient to consider cycles with coefficients in $\mathbb{Z}_2$, which may also be regarded as finite sets of closed curves.

 If $\gamma_1$ and $\gamma_2$ are cycles in $S$ that cross in finitely many points and have no other points in common, we denote by $\mathrm{cr}(\gamma_1,\gamma_2)$ the number of their common crossings.
-We use the following well-known fact, which may be seen as a consequence of the Jordan curve theorem.
+We use the following well-known fact, which formalizes the intuition that by a continuous deformation of a closed curve, we can change its number of crossings with another closed curve only by an even number.